michaelboyles/website/content/post/reflection-is-a-crutch-of-java-ecosystem.md

 }
 ```

-Of course, Spring does much more than just dependency injection but [Micronaut](https://micronaut.io/)’s authors are
+Of course, Spring does much more than just dependency injection but [Micronaut](https://micronaut.io/)'s authors are
 achieving a huge number of the same features without using reflection, often through similar generative methods.

 ## The case for code generation

 One of the best things about generating code is that it lets us think about code structure in a completely different
 way.
 We usually feel uneasy about duplicating similar logic all over our codebase.
-It’s a maintenance nightmare.
+It's a maintenance nightmare.
 At a
 certain point, we tend towards more generic solutions but generic solutions can be confusing unless you understand the
 full context of the problem.
-A generative approach let’s us completely flip that on its head: how would you write your
+A generative approach lets us completely flip that on its head: how would you write your
 application differently if none of the disadvantages of duplication existed?

 Of course, the complexity of creating a generic solution for a complex problem will never just disappear.
 All generating
-code does is shift the responsibility of supporting many different cases from the runtime library to a new generator
+code does is shift the responsibility of supporting multiple use-cases from the runtime library to a new generator
 component e.g. a Maven plugin.
-Thanks to libraries like [JavaPoet](https://github.com/square/javapoet), that needn’t be
+Thanks to libraries like [JavaPoet](https://github.com/square/javapoet), that needn't be
 significantly more effort for a library author either, and the advantages can be huge.
 An interstitial, human-readable
 output gives users greater transparency about what a library is really doing and a more accessible entry-point for
 solving their own problems.